dangpham12/PyCMF-JAX/README.md

-# PyCMF with GT4Py
+# PyCMF with JAX

 ## Objectives

-This project is based on a previous work called PyCMF which aimed to experiment Object-Oriented technology and the use of Python in a Climate Modelling context.
+This project is based on previous works called PyCMF and PyCMF-GT4Py respectively, which aimed to experiment Object-Oriented technology and the use of Python in a Climate Modelling context.
 It concluded that OO brings a lot of flexibility and modularity to the code, but that it is not the best choice for performance.
-This project aims to improve the performance of the PyCMF framework by using GT4Py, a library that allows to generate high-performance code for stencil computations on structured grids.
-This project aimed to keep as much as possible the original structure of PyCMF, while adding the GT4Py code generation for the most performance-critical parts of the code.
-We will see that the performance of the code is greatly improved, but that the OO structure of PyCMF had to be adapted to the GT4Py code generation especially for the grid modelisation.

-The graphical interface of PyCMF has not been ported to this version, as it was not the main focus of this project.
+Moreover, the GT4Py improves drastically the performance while being portable for all architectures.
+All visualisation implementations were abandoned.

+The goal with this project is to use JAX to provide a performant and flexible framework for climate modelling, while keeping the modularity and flexibility of the previous projects.
+With this implementation, we aim to provide a framework that could be also compared to the GT4Py implementation enhanced.

 ## Introduction